That1Guard/DiscordStatusCB/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the [MIT License](LICENSE).

-Thank you for being a part of our pet project community!
+Thank you for being a part of our projects community!